-- (a) holds a master's degree in any field

-- or who

-- (b) has accumulated 24 or more semester CREDIT HOURS beyond their bachelor's degree.
+- a STUDENT IN A DOCTORAL DEGREE PROGRAM who - (a) holds a master's degree in any field or who - (b) has accumulated 24 or more semester CREDIT HOURS beyond their bachelor's degree.

 Note this is a subset of ADVANCED GRADUATE.